 Santorini is a volcanic island belonging to the Cyclades Archipelago in the Aegean Sea.
 It sits atop a caldera that collapsed following several large volcanic eruptions.
 It is a magical place.
 To us, it is the quintessential Greece.
 It is white houses with blue roofs, colourful churches and mouthwatering mediterranean cuisine.
 It is villagers on donkeys and fishermen with sun-hardened faces.
 Santorini is where history and beauty abound.

 There were no good prices for flights to Santorini on such a short notice, but we did find very reasonably priced plane tickets with Ryanair to Chania on Crete.
 So Crete became our side trip to our main trip to Santorini.
-See our blog about our exploration of Crete.
+See our post about our quick trip to Crete.

 We stayed at a typical cave house in a small village of Vothonas.
 A cave house is exactly what its name suggests.
 Its efficient construction keeps the house cool during the scorching summer months.
 If you’re healthy and able-bodied, I suggest staying at one of these houses in a lost village as opposed to a hotel in a known town.
 You will get a feel for how the locals have lived here for centuries and you will not be surrounded by tourists.